ubc-library-rc/oer-rdm/jb_slides.md

 <span>Excerpt from <https://github.com/ubc-library-rc/rdm/blob/rdm-pages/content/01_file_naming.md></span> <!--.element: style="font-size:24px; font-style: italic; opacity: 0.8" -->

 notes: Here's an example of a Markdown file for the front page of an RDM workshop about file naming.
+You might also notice that there's some html mixed in, which can be used for some needs that aren't met by standard Markdown.
+When rendered using GitHub pages, this exact markdown...

 ---
 <!-- .slide: data-background-iframe="https://ubc-library-rc.github.io/rdm/content/01_file_naming.html" data-backround-interactive data-background-transition="zoom" -->